Following a ketogenic diet involves cutting back on carbohydrate-rich foods like starches, desserts, and processed snacks.

 Stevia is a natural sweetener derived from the stevia rebaudiana plant that contains little or no calories or carbohydrates.

 Sucralose is an artificial sweetener that is not metabolized, which means that it passes through the body undigested and therefore provides no calories or carbohydrates.

-While sucralose itself is calorie-free, Splenda contains maltodextrin and dextrose, two carbohydrates that provide about 3 calories and 1 gram of carbohydrates in each packet.
+While sucralose is calorie-free, Splenda contains maltodextrin and dextrose, two carbohydrates that provide about three calories and 1 gram of carbohydrates in each packet.

-Unlike other types of sweeteners, sucralose is not a suitable substitute for sugar in recipes that require cooking.
+Unlike other sweeteners, sucralose is not a suitable substitute for sugar in recipes that require cooking.